The number is committed. What's underneath it is the question.

 Every decision a leadership team makes — pricing, product, hiring, a new market, a new channel — runs through one question.
 Does this drive value the customer can take credit for, and revenue we can monetize against it?
 If not, what are we doing?

 Surfacing the question is the easy part.
-The harder work is bringing the team into the answer, including the people whose identity was built on the prior model and who need to come into the new one without being made wrong by it.
+The harder work is bringing the team into the answer — including the people whose identity was built on the prior model, who need to come into the new one without being made wrong by it.
 The architecture doesn't land if the people inside it stay where they were.

 The Architecture

 The architecture I built to make this run consistently is the Enterprise Client Value Framework.
-It's the operating logic that sits under the commercial process — the shared orientation that lets correct functions resolve into one direction, and the compounding motion that produces Durable ARR.
+It's the shared orientation that lets correct functions resolve into one direction, and the compounding motion that produces Durable ARR.

 Built so the execution is repeatable.